junwatu/color-detection-openai/blogs/README.md

 ![limit LLMs](images/limit-models.png)

-The AI models response is non-deterministic, means sometime the reponse is not like exactly what we want.
-By default this project uses the `gpt-4o-mini` model, in case the response is not quite right, you can change it to the more powerfull model, such as the `gpt-4o` model.
+The AI model's response is non-deterministic, which means sometimes the response is not exactly what we want.
+By default this project uses the `gpt-4o-mini` model, in case the response is not quite right, you can change it to a more powerful model, such as the `gpt-4o` model.

 ## Capturing Images with MediaStream

 To capture images, we can use [MediaStream API](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API).
 It is an API related to WebRTC which provides support for streaming audio and video data.
-Before capturing an image from the web camera, first we need to initialize the web camera:
+Before capturing an image from the web camera, we first need to initialize the web camera:

 ```js
 const initializeWebcam = () => {